ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v40.md

 If you install VMware vRealize Operations (vROps) and select vSAN storage, you must have an estimated 750 GB of vSAN storage to successfully install vROps.
 This storage requirement does not apply to NFS.

-For more information, see [Resource requirements for add-on services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices#vc_addingservices-resource-requirements).

 ### Updates for Caveonix RiskForesight
 {: #relnotes_v40-services-caveonix}